Aging and End-of-Life Challenges in LGBT Community

 This program is part of HFA's Hospice Information Center, an extensive online library that also includes programs such as;

-Other resources are available for consumers, to help family and friends learn about hospice and how it can help people cope with some of life's most challenging situations, in a format that is accessible and understandable.
+Other resources are available for consumers to help family and friends learn about hospice and how it can help people cope with some of life's most challenging situations in a format that is accessible and understandable.
 Resources are also available in Spanish and Chinese.

 This project is provided through the support of a grant from the Centers for Medicare and Medicaid Services (CMS) to support hospice and end-of-life care outreach and education.
 CMS funds of $571,000 with HFA in-kind services of $5,710 are funding various outreach and educational programs, including this project.